thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Page Settings** and add the new appearing Atom called **Cookie Consent Neo** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Configure the appearance according to your favor.
-4. [Optional] The download package contains a modified version of the Cookie Consent JS file which fixes the dismiss timeout and dismiss scrolling bug described here [#170](https://github.com/insites/cookieconsent/issues/170).
+4. [Optional] The download package contains a modified version of the Cookie Consent JS file.
 You can copy the file to your template folder and embed it over the particle backend configuration.
 If you chose automatic installation the file is already there.
+It contains fixes for:
+   * the dismiss timeout and dismiss scrolling bug described here [#170](https://github.com/insites/cookieconsent/issues/170)
+   * the toggle remove button does not shop according to settings [#177](https://github.com/insites/cookieconsent/issues/177), [#244](https://github.com/insites/cookieconsent/issues/244) and [#261](https://github.com/insites/cookieconsent/pull/261)
+   * the floating behavior on mobile devices [#277](https://github.com/insites/cookieconsent/issues/277)

 ## Supported API Parameters and Atom Options
 * Banner Message Text